Customer: Can we exchange our systems?

 It contains 3 core components

 Docker allows developers to focus on quality code without worrying about the target environment.
 Similarly, administrators enjoy the low overhead and smaller footprint of docker.
-So, organizations can focus on the product rather than the maintenance of the infrastructure.
+So, organizations can focus on the product rather than the infrastructure maintenance.

 Docker significantly improves the infrastructure as Code DevOps environments.
 You can spin up a container for every step in the CI/CD pipeline and kill the stateless container once the job is done.
 That way, you can manage an immutable infrastructure for security and consistency.
 With continuous testing and continuous monitoring, you can ensure that every change made to the infrastructure doesn’t affect the environment.